-To exchange data with LPMS through the CAN Bus interface, the serial LPBUS protocol is split into CAN bus messages.
-We call this CAN bus wrapper for the LPBUS protocol: lpCAN.
+To exchange data with LPMS through the CAN Bus interface, the serial LP-BUS protocol is split into CAN bus messages.
+We call this CAN bus wrapper for the LP-BUS protocol: LP-CAN.

-A regular lpCAN message is structured as shown below:
+A regular LP-CAN message is structured as shown below:

 11-bit CAN identifier The CAN identifier of a CAN message.
-This identifier in s set to --- ---------- the value "514h" for all lpCAN transmissions.
+This identifier is set to the value 514h+OpenMAT ID of target sensor for all LP-CAN transmissions.
 8 data bytes Contains the actual data to be transmitted in a CAN message.

-An example packet with 4 data bytes wrapping from LPBUS to lpCAN results in the following CAN messages:
+An example packet with 4 data bytes wrapping from LP-BUS to LP-CAN results in the following CAN messages:

-Byte # Name Description 0 Packet start (3Ah) Mark of the beginning of a data packet.
-1 OpenMATID Contains the low byte of the OpenMAT ID of the sensor to byte 1 be communicated with.
+Name Description Packet start (3Ah) Mark of the beginning of a data packet.
+OpenMATID Contains the low byte of the OpenMAT ID of the sensor to byte 1 be communicated with.
 The default value of this ID is 1.
-The host sends out a GET / SET request to a specific sensor by using this ID, and the client answers to request also with the same ID.
+The host sends out a GET / SET request to a specific sensor by using this ID, and the client answers to request alsowith the same ID.
 This ID can be adjusted by sending a SET command to the sensor firmware.
-2 OpenMAT ID High byte of the OpenMAT ID of the sensor. byte 2 3 Command no. Contains the low byte of the command to be performed by byte 1 the data transmission.
-4 Command no. High byte of the command number. byte 2 5 Packet data length byte 1 Contains the low byte of the packet data length to be transmitted in the packet data field (in this example 4) 6 Packet data length byte 2 High byte of the data length to be transmitted (in this example 0) 7 Packet data Packet data byte 0
+OpenMAT ID High byte of the OpenMAT ID of the sensor. byte 2 Command no. Contains the low byte of the command to be performed by byte 1 the data transmission.
+Command no. High byte of the command number. byte 2 Packet data length byte 1 Contains the low byte of the packet data length to be transmitted in the packet data field (in this example 4) Packet data length byte 2 High byte of the data length to be transmitted (in this example 0) Packet data Packet data byte 0 Packet start (3Ah) OpenMATID byte 1 OpenMAT ID byte 2 Command no. byte 1 Command no. byte 2 Packet data length byte 1 Packet data length byte 2